 Ice.
 Applying a cold pack for twenty minutes at a time a few times each day can help address pain and swelling.

 Nonsteroidal medication.
 Over-the-counter medicines like ibuprofen, aspirin or naproxen can help decrease inflammation and discomfort.

 Rest.
 Activities that exacerbate the injury or involve reaching overhead or heavy lifting should be avoided.

 Physical therapy.
 Patients should seek treatment from a licensed physical therapist to restore strength, flexibility, and range of motion.

-What to Expect from Biceps Tear Surgery
+What Can I Expect from Biceps Tear Surgery?

 Patients with more severe biceps shoulder tears or athletes who need to return to full form may require surgery.

 “There are two heads (of the biceps) in the shoulder, so many times the biceps injury doesn’t need to be corrected,” says Dr. Reuss.
 “But if a patient does have a lot of weakness, pain or deformity and wants to have it fixed, it can be repaired in a similar manner as the elbow with a screw.”